Playing through the pain: When an injured Kapil Dev conjured up the Melbourne Miracle in 1981

 Kapil Dev is arguably India’s greatest-ever fast bowler.
-He is also the best all-rounder the country has ever produced and perhaps ranks among the finest captains to have led the Indian cricket team.
+He is also the best all-rounder the country has ever produced and ranks among the finest captains to have led the Indian cricket team.

-It would not be wrong to say Kapil Dev was perhaps India’s greatest-ever cricketers.
-If Sunil Gavaskar is to be believed it’s certainly true.
+It would not be wrong to say Kapil Dev was one of India’s greatest-ever cricketers.
+If Sunil Gavaskar is to be believed, it’s certainly true.

 “Kapil was the first real athlete in Indian cricket.
 He plays good squash, snooker and golf.
 He is the first athlete who would have been good in any field.
-From there, the Indian team also started to look at all-rounders,” Sunil Gavaskar told India Today.
+From there, the Indian team also started to look at all-rounders,” Sunil Gavaskar had told India Today.

 “Kapil changed the whole outlook.
 That is the reason I call him the greatest Indian cricketer ever.
 He could change matches India with bat or ball,” Gavaskar said at Salaam Cricket 2019.